Artezaru/pyprogen/_sources/index.rst.txt

 - **API Reference**: This section contains the documentation of the package's API.
 - **Usage**: This section contains the documentation of how to use the package.
+- **Ressources**: This section contains the template files to restore a broken package.

 .. toctree::
    :maxdepth: 1